dzhong2/PLMIA/README.md

 `python PLMIA_attack.py --dataset citeseer --partial 0.15 --budget 0.01 --exp2`

-Adding `exp2` will attack multiple targets in one attack, instead of launch one attack for each target.
+Adding `exp2` will attack multiple targets in one attack, instead of launching one attack for each target.

 #### Attack training